 - Refine escalation workflows for ambiguous or incomplete ownership disclosures.

-- Strengthen documentation trails to demonstrate diligence should enforcement resume unexpectedly.
+- Strengthen recordkeeping and audit trails to demonstrate diligence should enforcement resume unexpectedly.

 In Conclusion